hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   A [selector](/docs/acl/acl-auth-methods.html#binding-rules) for restricting automatic injection to only matching services based on their associated service account.
 By default, services using the `default` Kubernetes service account will not have a proxy injected.

   * <a name="v-connectinject-aclinjecttoken" href="#v-connectinject-aclinjecttoken">`aclInjectToken`</a> - Refers to a Kubernetes secret that you have created that contains an ACL token for your Consul cluster which allows the Connect injector the correct permissions.
 This is only needed if Consul namespaces and ACLs are enabled on the Consul cluster and you are not setting `global.bootstrapACLs` to `true`.
-This token needs to have `operator = "write"` privileges.
+This token needs to have `operator = "write"` privileges so that it can create namespaces.

       - <a name="v-connectinject-aclinjecttoken-secretname" href="#v-synccatalog-aclinjecttoken-secretname">secretName </a>`(string: null)` - The name of the Kubernetes secret.